yaseminates/Social_Network_Analysis_LUISS/README.md

 ### Prerequisites
 - This project has been tested and developed on **Python 3.12.4** on **VisualStudio Code** as a **Jupyter Notebook**.
 - The environment needed to run the project has not been included in the repository yet.
-Please use your "base" or own virtual environment.
+Please use "base" or own virtual environment.
 - Download the "material" file to your machine.
 You can choose to manually add your filepaths to the code, or be prompted to input them within the Jupyter Notebook.
 - Run the Jupyter Notebook in the built-in order of the cells.

 **Extra Information:** *You might be prompted for inputs within the project.
-There exports to your machine in the form of a .csv file.
+There are exports to your machine in the form of .csv files.
 You can use these to replicate the relevant graph in the **GEPHI** software.*